 5. Which Products and Services work best with Consultative Sales Techniques?

-The advantages of Consultative Selling are that the fundamental principles can be used on any product or service, in any industry.
+The advantages of the Consultative Sales Process are that the fundamental principles can be used on any product or service, in any industry.

 Even a traditional telephone sales call can be approached in a consultative sales manner.